18F/before-you-ship/_pages/infrastructure/aws.md

 ### Other people's information

-Any system in AWS might have the public's information (as opposed to *public* data) at any time.
+Any system in AWS might have the public's information (as opposed to _public_ data) at any time.
 Some systems use stronger measures to help protect the information if it is sensitive.
 For example, [MyUSA](https://github.com/18F/myusa) uses row-level encryption.
-If you are unsure of the sensitivity of the data you're going to be handling, consult with 18F Infrastructure first.
+If you are unsure of the sensitivity of the data you're going to be handling, consult with TTS Infrastructure first.

 Use common sense when handling this information.
-Unless you have permission *and* need to in order to do your job:
+Unless you have permission _and_ need to in order to do your job:

-* Don't release information
+- Don't release information
-* Don't share information
+- Don't share information
-* Don't view information
+- Don't view information

 Regardless of your own norms around privacy, always assume the owner of that data has the most conservative requirements unless they have taken express action, either through a communication or the system itself, telling you otherwise.
 Take particular care in protecting sensitive [personally identifiable information (PII)](../../privacy/).